dafny-lang/dafny/docs/DafnyRef/Expressions.md

 {% include_relative examples/Example-Old3.dfy %}
 ```

-## 22.24.
-Unchanged Expressions {#sec-unchanged}

-TO BE WRITTEN -- including with labels

 TO BE WRITTEN -- Inside an old, disallow unchanged, fresh, two-state functions, two-state lemmas, and nested old

 ## 22.25.
 Cardinality Expressions